svenluijten/artisan-view/README.md

 though.
 See the [contributors page](../../graphs/contributors) for all contributors.

 ## License
-`sven/artisan-view` is licenced under the MIT License (MIT).
+`sven/artisan-view` is licensed under the MIT License (MIT).
 Please see the [license file](LICENSE.md) for more information.

 [ico-version]: https://img.shields.io/packagist/v/sven/artisan-view.svg?style=flat-square